 Requests for identification cards to attend a specific conference at the Palais des Nations should be addressed directly to the relevant conference secretariat.

 For the obtention of vehicle stickers, please refer to ST/IC/Geneva/2017/2 as distributed to the permanent missions and permanent observer offices to the United Nations Office at Geneva on 11 July 2017.

 It should be noted that the UNOG Pass and Identification Unit accepts following identity documents for the initial issuance or for the renewal of United Nations identification cards:

-- A valid passport issued by a UN Member State
+- A valid passport issued by a UN Member or Observer State

-- A valid national ID card issued by a Schengen Member State
+- A valid national ID card issued by an European Member State is also accepted

 Any other document presented will not be accepted.
 For further enquiries, please contact the Pass & ID Unit:

 Operating hours: Monday to Friday from 8 a.m. to 4:45 p.m.